 Advanced approaches in integrating Geographic Information Systems (GIS) and statistical methods to analyze quantitatively spatial patterns and relationships.

-Prerequistes: senior/grad standing
+Prerequisites: Senior/Graduate standing, one introductory GIS course, one introductory Statistics course.

 NR 250 - Limnology

 Ecology of lakes and reservoirs, including their origin, physics, chemistry and biology, and the effects of anthropogenic perturbations.
 Field and laboratory experience.
 Prerequisites: One year Biology; one year Chemistry; ecology course.